smertiens/polymede/README.md

-# json-query
+# Polymede

-A simple query language for json documents.
+A simple query language for JSON documents.

 ## Examples

 ````

-find all in "projects" where id = 12 sort ascending by date
+find all in "projects" where id = 12

 ````